github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 The method you choose depends upon your needs, but if you're unsure, we recommend making your repository private.
 For steps on how to make your repository private, see ["Changing a repository's visibility."](/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility)

+## Add some animated gifs

+Animated gifs and emoji's gives an immense feel for your personal brand, skills which is appealing in a specific way and is more expressive than words.
+It adds the spark and a way to express the right excitment or feel of your sentence and word.
+Try to add more statistical data and graphs to make your README standout form crowd and grow your GITHUB Community like never before.

 ## Further reading

 - [About READMEs](/github/creating-cloning-and-archiving-repositories/about-readmes)